mashm3ll0w/jambotest/README.md

 ## Introduction

 Welcome to the Jambo App!
-This document provides detailed information on setting up the server locally, API endpoints, Limitations and Assumpitions.
+This document provides detailed information on setting up the server locally, API endpoints, Limitations and Assumptions.

 ---

 ## Local Server Setup

+### Main branch (this one) or [Ninja branch](https://github.com/mashm3ll0w/jambotest/tree/ninja)

 ### Clone The Repository